 Rector´s Directive

-Pay attention to the current Rector´s Directive N. 36/2024 available here.
+Pay attention to the current Rector´s Directive No. 36/2024, as amended by Rector´s Directive No. 39/2025 dated October 1, 2025 available here

 Applications must be submitted electronically via the IS Věda UK electronic system (section PAS - projects and competitions) by the specified deadline.
 A login name (personal number) and a password to CAS are required to log in.

-Competition Proposal Manuals
+Competition Proposal Manual

 In case of technical problems with IS Věda UK, please contact the technical support in the HelpDesk section in IS Věda UK.